 Alternatives to Stash in Canada

 Whether you are looking for experts to manage your investments or you prefer to go it alone, the following investment platforms are worth checking out.

 It uses technology and low-cost ETFs to design customized portfolios that are diversified across asset classes and geographical locations.

 The portfolio that is recommended for you also matches your risk tolerance and investment objectives.

 Wealthsimple clients enjoy access to free financial advice, automatic portfolio rebalancing, and dividend reinvesting.
-And, your account also includes a Roundup feature that can help you invest your spare change.
+And your account also includes a Roundup feature to help you invest your spare change.

 Accounts: You can invest using TFSA, RRSP, RESP, RRIF, LIRA, LIF, personal non-registered, and corporate investment accounts.